How to create a marketing plan for your small business - build a brand, target customers and set prices that will maximise sales.

 Market research exists to guide your business decisions by giving you insight into your market, competitors, products, marketing and your customers.

-As a small business, it's up to you to initiate good communication.
+As a small business, it's up to you to initiate good customer service and to handle any complaints that come along.
 You can't rely on your customers to tell you what they think.
 Not everyone takes the trouble to complain, so many dissatisfied customers simply go elsewhere.

-Getting communication right involves thinking about how you interact with customers at every contact point.
-To communicate well you need to understand your customers and respond to their needs.
+Getting your strategy for handling complaints right involves thinking about how you interact with customers at every contact point.
+You need to understand your customers, respond to their needs and any effectively handle complaint they may have.

-The secret of good communication is to tailor your approach to the individual.
+The secret is to tailor your approach to the individual.
 One useful theory you can use is that your customer will have one of four temperament styles - aggressive, passive, analytical and expressive.
-Each of these personality types approaches buying decisions in their own way.
+Each of these personality types will approach the complaints process in their own way.
 Look out for them and respond accordingly.

 As each of these customers behaves in different ways, you should provide customers with multiple ways of registering a complaint - for example, via your social media channels, via a customer service helpline or using a form on your website.